Marker Logo

 this page online

 Regarding L'Astronome Danois Olaus Römer.
 Nowadays this astronomer's name is often written Ole Roemer.
 He had been studying telescopic timings of eclipses of Jupiter's satellites.
 Roemer noticed that whenever the Earth, in its orbit, was moving away from Jupiter, these eclipses began to lag behind the predictions.
 But after the Earth rounded its orbit and moved back toward Jupiter, the eclipses occurred earlier again.
 He reasoned that perhaps we don't see these remote events the instant they happen, but many minutes later, and that the time delay varies slightly with the changing distance between Jupiter and the Earth.
-Initially Roemer's idea was greeted with skepticism, but in the next century another kind of observation (stellar aberration) confirmed that
+Initially Roemer's idea was greeted with skepticism, but in the next century another kind of observation (stellar aberration) confirmed that light does have a finite speed.

 Wider View Showing Front of Observatory image.
 Click for full size.

-Photographed By Roger W. Sinnott, October 2, 2019
+Photographed by Roger W. Sinnott, October 2, 2019

 2. Wider View Showing Front of Observatory